quiverjs/quiverjs/README.md

 Quiver.js
 =========

-Quiver is a component framework for creating composable and easy to use [Node.js](http://nodejs.org/) applications.
+Quiver is a component framework for creating composable and easy to maintain [Node.js](http://nodejs.org/) applications.

 ## Architecture